 Washington's state-funded Family Homeless Prevention & Assistance Program (FHPAP) provides prevention services to all household types in the Washington County area through the Salvation Army and the Washington County HOST team.
 In the 2017-2019 program years, the FHPAP prevention services served a total of 100 households.
 It is projected that in the 2019-2021 program years, the FHPAP prevention services will serve a total of 80 households.
+As of June 30[,] 2021, 57 households have been served through FHPAP prevention services.

 RRH is used to minimize the length of time homeless by providing short term subsidizes to households.
 Although most Transitional Housing Programs (THP) have converted to RRH, Washington County continues to operate two THP's providing 54 beds to families.
 The SMAC region was awarded landlord mitigation funds that have been used over the past year to develop relationships with landlords and provide incentive to management to rent to people experiencing homelessness.
-In 2017 the County was awarded an expansion grant for the PATH program that lasted through 2018.
-This provided the county more capacity to provide outreach to people who are experiencing homelessness and are mentally ill or chemically dependent.
+Washington County's Projects for Assistance in Transition from Homelessness (PATH) program that was expanded in 2018 and was extended through 2023 provides the county more capacity to provide outreach to people who are experiencing homelessness and are mentally ill or chemically dependent.
 It also allows the county time to build relationships with other homeless service providers and provide information about homeless services to various community providers.
 Through state and private funding, additional services are available in the county to assist homeless or prevent homelessness from occurring.
 Supportive services include direct financial assistance, support services, housing search assistance and other options to resolve housing emergencies.
+The PATH grant offers participants a mix of services and direct assistance including homeless prevention, rental history remediation and application and deposit costs.
+During the Program Year 2020 the Washington County PATH program served 115 individuals.